Protect Your Home

 Most policies have a standard excess (the first slice of any claim that is not covered) – for example, a £1,000 excess for claims relating to subsidence.
 You can often get a reduction in the premium (ranging from 15-50%) if you voluntarily agree to a larger excess.

-Some policies have a no claims discount (up to a maximum 10-40% depending on the company), so your premium falls in subsequent years if you have not made any claim.
+Some policies have a no-claims discount (up to a maximum of 10-40% depending on the company), so your premium falls in subsequent years if you have not made any claim.

 LEASEHOLDERS

-In England, Wales and Northern Island the freeholder is normally responsible for sorting out buildings insurance for flats.
+In England, Wales, and the Northern Islands the freeholder is normally responsible for sorting out building insurance for flats.
 This may be done by a management company appointed by the freeholder (or by the flat owners if they collectively own the freehold).

 If you’re not happy with your freeholder’s choice of insurer, the Housing Act 1996 gives you the right to challenge it via a Leasehold Valuation Tribunal.
 The Leasehold Advisory Service can provide details and advice.